API Management

 Important features of API management tools

 Building, deploying, and managing APIs should be quick and easy.
 Allowing others to leverage your APIs means that maintaining security across APIs should also be easy.
 In addition to facilitating simple application development and paramount security, APIs should be able to scale in real-time, offer visibility into their operations, and help you manage the third-party developers and companies that access them.
-Mature API management platforms offer a robust set of capabilities, including:
+Mature API management platforms offer a robust set of capabilities, including below:

 APIs should be built using access controls, commonly known as authentication and authorization, that grant users permission to access certain systems, resources, or information.